Brettanda/friday-bot/README.md

 ## Chat

-~~Friday can respond to normal chat without the message being directed towards Friday~~
+Friday can respond to normal chat without the message being directed towards Friday

-Friday's chat response system has been disabled for the time being because since I have moved away from Dialogflow i need a larger dataset.
-So even though Friday will be mute (except for commands) for a bit, Friday will still be learning

 ### Context